tpoisot/ms_pop_networks/ms_revised.md

 items and load themselves with chemical compounds which are toxic for their parasitoids.
 However, low quality food results in birds having a greater impact on caterpillar populations [@sin12c].
-It is noteworthy that in this example, the existence of an interaction will affect both the strength, and impact, of other interactions.
-In terms of their effects on network $\beta$-diversity, indirect effects are thus likely to act on components of dissimilarity.
+It is noteworthy that in this example, the existence of a parasitic interaction will affect both the strength, and impact, of other interactions.
+In terms of their effects on network
+$\beta$-diversity, indirect effects are thus likely to act on components of dissimilarity.
 A common feature of the examples mentioned here is that pinpointing the exact mechanism through which interactions affect each other often requires a good working knowledge of the system's natural history.

 ## Benefits for network analysis